danieledurante/ProbitSUN/voice_tutorial.md

 load("NUMERICAL_output.RData")
 ```

-To **reproduce Table 1**, create an empty matrix `Table_perf` and set the total number of samples provided by the algorithms implemented above.
+To **create Table 1**, define an empty matrix `Table_perf` and set the total number of samples provided by the algorithms implemented above.

 ``` r
 N_sampl_SUN <- 20000